Care and Feeding

 Freeze until ready to use.

-When feeding your frozen beefheart mix, be sure to chop or mince it up into bite size kibble pieces.
-Discus do not like to eat from a chunk they cannot get in their mouth.
+When feeding your frozen beefheart mix, chop or mince it into bite-sized morsel.
+Discus do not like food chunks that are too big for their mouths

 Making Beef Heart